francisco-rodriguez-cuenca/reinforcement_learning_tracker/0_summaries/empirical_design/EmpiricalDesign.md

   2. Model these unknowns as random variables (eg stepsize~Uniform(0,1)) and draw sample hyper parameter configurations
   3. The amount that the performance changes as we change the hyperparameters then provides a measurement for the sensitivity of under-specified algorithm on a given problem setting.
 * Tradeoff:
-  * Carefully and systematicallyinvestigate a small number of hyperparameters at a time
+  * Carefully and systematically investigate a small number of hyperparameters at a time
   * We can try to investigate the entire space of hyperparameters with much less detail

 ```